jumpinjackie/vscode-map-preview/CONFIGURATION.md

 Default Value: `"rgba(255, 0, 0, 0.2)"`

 Description: The default color to use for point fills for selected features.
 This is an `rgba(r, g, b, a)` expression.
 NOTE: Doesn't affect KML if its features have been configured with inline styles

+## map.preview.style.vertex.radius (new in 0.4.7)

+Type: `number`

+Default Value: `3`

+Description: The default vertex radius in screen-space.
+Used to style vertices in lines and polygon layers.
+NOTE: Doesn't affect KML if its features have been configured with inline styles

+## map.preview.style.vertex.fill.color  (new in 0.4.7)

+Type: `string`

+Default Value: `"rgba(49, 159, 211, 1)"`

+Description: The default vertex color.
+Used to style vertices in lines and polygon layers.
+NOTE: Doesn't affect KML if its features have been configured with inline styles